ShikherVerma/booknshelf.com/readme.md

 - easily organize your current and past books in online shelves
 - connect with friends and other readers to see what they are reading

 However, this is just the beginning!
-Read more about the long term goal here [my post](https://medium/@tik).
+Read more about the long term goals here in [my post](https://medium/@tik).

 Get started using booknshelf on the [booknshelf.com website](https://booknshelf.com).